tallinn1960/contest/README.md

 Individual benchmark can be run in isolation by giving cargo bench their name.

+# C++ benchmark

+There is a c++ variant mimicing the Rust solution and a benchmark using the Google benchmark library in the subfolder *cpp*.
+Build and run it with *cmake* (but make sure to run the benchmark as a release build).
+On *clang* and Apple Silicon, c++ is still five times slower than the Rust code but rumours has it that llvm isn't as good in optimizing arm64 code yet as it is on other architectures.
+Note that you need to compare the time of the c++ solution to the *mine/ref* variant of the Rust benchmark, as the c++ solution takes the test data by reference as well.

 # Note
 In developing this repo, it was found that Criterion produces unreliable results if the functions tested have a runtime in the range of a few µs or lower.